dotdevlabs/canine-helm/README.md

 - Docker socket mounting is enabled by default for local mode operations
 - Persistence is enabled for internal PostgreSQL by default
 - The SECRET_KEY_BASE should be changed in production deployments
+- Charts are automatically versioned based on the `version` field in `Chart.yaml`